SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

      ([3 * (2n/3)] -1 = 2n - 1, each node has `n-0.5` entries).

 ## 14.4.2 Secondary Indexes and Record Relocation

+1. The problem, Record Relocation

+   Say we use B+Tree File Organization to store the actual records, when inserting records, assume a split is needed, half node records need to be moved to a new node, i.e., a new location.

+   Secondary Indexes, which stores the actual location in leaf nodes, need to be updated as well to be in sync with the data, which causes tons of I/O, and could be very expensive.

+2. Workaround

+   Rather than storing record locations in leaf nodes, we can actually store the values of the primary-index search-key attributes.

+   With this, we don't need to update the secondary indexes anymore.
+However, querying on a secondary index requires 2 steps now:

+   1. Find the primary index search-key value
+   2. Query the priamry index

+## 14.4.3 Indexing Strings

+1. Creating B+Tree index on an attribute that is of type `String` can cause
+   problems:

+   1. String is variable-sized
+   2. String can be long, leading to a low fanout and a correspondingly increased tree height.

+2. Solve the low fanout problem with prefix compression

+   If a prefix of a string is able to distinguish it from other strings, you can ONLY store the prefix instead of the whole string. (make it smaller).

+## 14.4.4 Bulk Loading of B+Tree Indexes
+## 14.4.5 B-Tree Index Files
+## 14.4.6 Indexing on Flash Storage
+## 14.4.7 Indexing in Main Memory

 # 14.5 Hash Indices
 # 14.6 Multiple-key Access